 In this book, Ms. Frizzle decided to explore Egypt on her summer vacation.
 Why is she eager to travel?
 What are some of the things a person might learn by visiting a new place?

 Explore the Themes

 Hieroglyphics was a combination of picture words and symbols.
 Try creating your own picture language.
 Then use it to write a note to your friends.

 The ancient Egyptians created beautiful jewelry for decoration.
 Design Egyptian jewelry using glossy pictures from magazines.
-Cut the magazines into long, thin triangles (about 1 " at the base and 10" long).
+Cut the magazines into long, thin triangles (about 1 inch at the base and 10 inches long).
 Place a pencil at the base and roll up the triangle.
 Remove the pencil and shellac with watered down glue.
 When dry, cut the strip into beads and string up.

 When ancient Egyptians drew people, they combined front and side views.
 Have your discussion group draw pictures of each other in the Egyptian style.

 Ancient Egyptians used a barter system instead of money.
 Create picture cards showing everyday items such as necklaces, sandals, bread, and paint.
 Using the cards, act out a day in an ancient Egyptian marketplace.